barbenjade/joy/README.md

-Wedding Invite Site for wedding planning.
+Wedding Invite Site for wedding planning and countdown.